Bira/octopus-carnival/_drafts/wir-neverwinter-other-factions-3.md

-Since they're classified as Humanoids and have an Int of 11, it might be possible that they could form more complex communities and interact with PCs in non-violent ways... but as written the typical dire corby is Chaotic Evil.
-Even if they weren't, the other factions are probably fond of enslaving them.
+Since they're classified as Humanoids and have an Int of 11, it might be possible that they could form more complex communities and interact with PCs in non-violent ways... but as written the typical dire corby is Chaotic Evil and an enthusiastic cannibal.
+Even if they weren't, the stronger factions are fond of enslaving them, so the PCs would still end up fighting dire corbies when facing those groups.

 ## Mind Flayers